-Near-field two-photon optical lithography is demonstrated by using $\sim$ 120 fs laser pulses at 790 nm in an apertureless near-field optical microscope, which produces lithographic features with $\sim$ 70 nm resolution.
-The technique takes advantage of the field enhancement at the extremity of a metallic probe to induce nanoscale two-photon absorption and polymerization in a commercial photoresist, SU-8.
-Even without optimization of the resist or laser pulses, the spatial resolution of this technique is as high as $\lambda$ /10, nearly a factor of 2 better than techniques based on far field two-photon lithography. © 2002 American Institute of Physics.
-[DOI: 10.1063/1.1519329]
+Near-field multiphoton optical lithography is demonstrated by using ~120 fs laser pulses at 790 nm in an apertureless near-field optical microscope, which produce the lithographic features with ~ 70 nm resolution.
+The technique takes advantage of the field enhancement at the extremity of a metallic probe to induce nanoscale multiphoton absorption and polymerization in a commercial photoresist, SU-8.
+Even without optimization of the resist or laser pulses, the spatial resolution of this technique is as high as $\lambda/10$, nearly a factor of two smaller than the previous multiphoton lithography in the far field.